aleaguiard/react-project/README.md

 - **api/services**: Defines services that are injected into components as needed, such as weather and quote services.
 - **React Context**: Utilized to provide services and global data to child components without manual prop drilling.

+## Authentication

+To access all functionalities and use the services, authentication is required.
+You can use the following mock credentials for login:

+- **Username**: admin
+- **Password**: 123

 ## Installation

 1. Clone the repository: